It’s not chance, fate, luck or anything else that determines your destiny.

 “Whenever I’m faced with a difficult decision, I ask myself: What would I do if I weren’t afraid of making a mistake, feeling rejected, looking foolish, or being alone?
 I know for sure that when you remove the fear, the answer you’ve been searching for comes into focus.” – Oprah Winfrey

 Most people make decisions based in fear, lack and scarcity.
-They make decisions not based on what they want, but on what they think they can have.
+They make decisions based not on what they want, but on what they think they can have.

 They don’t go for the job they want, they go for the job they think they can have.